Quasi-convex surface subgroups in some one-relator groups with torsion: Proof of

-Take the surface $\Sigma'$ from \cref{modified}.
+It remains to explain why, when $C$ is given a relatively hyperbolic structure with its boundary components as parabolics, the map $f\colon \pi_1(C) \to F_k$ does not contain any accidental parabolics.
+This is because any accidental parabolic element $h \in \pi_1(C)$ which is not a proper power would have to be embedded in $\Sigma'$, and if it remained in $C$ as a curve which is not boundary parallel this would violate the maximality condition. \end{proof} We have now assembled all the ingredients we need. \begin{proof} [Proof of \cref{surfacesubgroup}] Take the surface $\Sigma'$ from \cref{modified}.
 Let $d$ be the least common multiple of the degrees of the boundary components of $\Sigma'$.
-When $n$ is a multiple of $d$ the Dehn filling given by the filling kernel $\langle w^n \rangle$ is an $H$-filling.
-When $n$ is sufficiently large, \cref{noaccidents} implies that the fundamental group $H$ of the hyperbolic orbifold $O$ obtained by coning off the boundary components of $\Sigma'$ by a disc with cone point $\Z/n$ will inject in the corresponding Dehn filling of $F$, i.e. $G_n=F_k/\langle\langle w^n\rangle\rangle$.
+When $n$ is a multiple of $d$, the Dehn filling given by the filling kernel $\langle w^n \rangle$ is an $H$-filling.
+When $n$ is sufficiently large, \cref{noaccidents} implies that the fundamental group $H$ of the hyperbolic orbifold $O$ obtained by coning off the boundary components of $\Sigma'$ by a disc with cone point $\Z/n$ will inject in the corresponding Dehn filling of $F$, i.e. $G_n=F_k/\llangle w^n\rrangle$.

-Bad 2-orbifolds without boundary, i.e. ones which aren't finitely covered by a manifold, have been classified \cite[Theorem 2.3]{sco}.
-Orbifolds which aren't bad are said to be good.
-Since $\Sigma'$ has either $b\geq 3$ boundary components or genus $g>0$, $O$ isn't on the list of bad orbifolds, hence is finitely covered by a surface.
-Following section 2 of \cite{sco} we compute that the orbifold Euler characteristic is $\chi(O) = 2-2g-b(1-\frac{1}{n})$.
-Elementary algebra shows that this will be negative when $n>3$.
+Since $\Sigma'$ has either $b\geq 3$ boundary components or genus $g>0$, $O$ is not on the list of bad orbifolds by \cref{goodorb}, hence it is finitely covered by a surface.
+Following section 2 of \cite{sco} we compute that the orbifold Euler characteristic is $\chi(O) = 2-2g-b(1-\frac{1}{n})$, which is negative when $n>3$.
 Since $O$ is good and Euler characteristic is multiplicative under finite covers, $O$ has a finite cover which is a closed surface of negative Euler characteristic, hence is hyperbolic.
 The fundamental group of this surface is the desired surface subgroup.

 Since it was proved in \cite{HW} that $G_n$ is locally quasi-convex when $n\geq |w|$, for sufficiently large $n$ the surface subgroup is quasi-convex. \end{proof}